 According to the attorney, Ortega Díaz was “ready to certify such information if requested by the Spanish court authority.”

-Ortega Díaz’s willingness to support one of the officials protected with great zeal by the Venezuelan government over the past few years because of his secrets, contrasts with her international campaign, launched in the exile against corruption and human rights abuses of Nicolás Maduro’s regime.
+Ortega Díaz’s willingness to support one of the officials protected with great zeal by the Venezuelan government over the past few years because of his secrets, contrasts with her international campaign, launched in exile against corruption and human rights abuses of Nicolás Maduro’s regime.

-Venezuelan opposition leaders doubt that Carvajal Barrios had been subject to an investigation into his links with drug traffic, considering his enormous clout in the field of Intelligence, his well-kept secrets and his close friendship with late President Hugo Chávez.
+Venezuelan opposition leaders doubt that Carvajal Barrios had been subject to an investigation into his links with drug traffic, considering his enormous clout in the field of Intelligence, his well-kept secrets, and his close friendship with late President Hugo Chávez.

 José De Jesús Palmar, a Venezuelan priest that reported for years the interference of drug traffic in the Venezuelan armed forces, was surprised at learning about the allegations of the former Attorney General, as he personally appeared at the Office of the Attorney General in 2007 to produce evidence against Hugo Carvajal Barrios.

 “On August 7, 2007, we furnished Venezuelan prosecutors -Ortega Díaz was not the Attorney General at that time- with lot of materials, including the facts surrounding the case, to demonstrate Carvajal Barrios’ relationship with drug traffickers,” Palmar recalled.

 “If she could not find any item of proof against Hugo Carvajal, that was because the case files were removed or simply hidden, yet denying the existence of evidence is ludicrous,” the priest reasoned.

 Palmar has been in exile in the United States since 2018, when he fled Venezuela after death threats and torture.